CyrusBarr/TicTacToe/README.md

 # TicTacToe
-A game of TIcTacToe using Java
+A game of TicTacToe using Java